DarkmayGOD/spicetify-app/README.md

 ### This app is not from Spicetify, it's from me!

-# If you want to use fully the App, give install.bat and install.ps1 to same folder!
+**If you want to use fully the App, give install.bat and install.ps1 to the same folder!**